 One exception to PIP paying your medical bills is if you elected to have your health insurance, rather than PIP, as your primary coverage.
 Making this choice can save you money on your auto insurance premiums, but it’s not in your best interests.

 When you get into an accident, having health insurance primary means that you are paying for PIP coverage you can’t use.
 You will most likely end up paying more money out-of-pocket than you would under PIP since most health insurance policies have higher out-of-pocket maximums than PIP does.
-Your health insurer may limit the providers you’re allowed to see.
+Your health insurer may limit the providers you can see.
 If you do get a settlement, you might end up having to pay tens or hundreds of thousands of dollars out of any settlement you attain back to your health insurance company.

 Getting hit by an uninsured driver doesn’t affect whether PIP or health insurance is the primary party responsible for your medical bills.
 That choice is made long before the crash occurs, when you set up your own auto insurance policy.